 TABLE II: Pick-and-place success rates and confidence intervals of GEECO models trained on GOAL2CUBE2 and employed in novel scenarios as depicted in fig. 5.
-The semantics of bold-faced results are the same as in table I.

-V. CONCLUSIONS
+V. Conclusions

-We introduce GEECO, a novel architecture for goalconditioned end-to-end visuomotor control utilising dynamic images.
+We introduce GEECO, a novel architecture for goal-conditioned end-to-end visuomotor control utilising dynamic images.
 GEECO can be immediately conditioned on a new task with the input of a single target image.
 We demonstrate GEECO's efficacy in complex pushing and pick-and-place tasks involving multiple objects.
 It also generalises well to challenging, unseen scenarios maintaining strong task performance even when confronted with heavy clutter, visual distortions or novel object geometries.
-Due to its built-in visual invariances, our model can also complement Sim2Real approaches by reducing the dependency on sophisticated randomisation schemes during simulation pre-training of visuomotor controllers.
-Our results suggest that GEECO can serve as a robust model to efficiently learn coarse-grained manipulation skill primitives like pushing and pick-and-place of rigid bodies from visual demonstrations.
+Additionally, its built-in invariances can help to reduce the dependency on sophisticated randomisation schemes during the training of visuomotor controllers.
+Our results suggest that GEECO can serve as a robust component in robotic manipulation setups providing data-efficient and versatile skill primitives for manipulation of rigid objects.

-$^{^{3}\}mathrm{Due}$ to computational constraints, VFS has only been tested on 100 tasks from the test set.
+3Due to computational constraints, VFS has only been tested on 100 tasks from the test set.